caderob/hacker-cheatsheet/Report Writing for Penetration Testers/Writing Effective Technical Penetration Testing Reports/Executive Summary.md

 Identifying the positives
 >``` shell
->- "The application had many forms of hardening in place.
+>"The application had many forms of hardening in place.
 First, OffSec was unable to upload malicious files due to the strong filtering
 >in place.
 OffSec was also unable to brute force user accounts
 >because of the robust lockout policy in place.
 Finally, the strong
 >password policy made trivial password attacks unlikely to succeed.